indepth-dev/community/files/en-us/reference/rxjs/operators/distinct-until-changed.md

 ).subscribe((value) => console.log(value));
 ```

 Using `debounceTime(1000)` means we only receive a value when the user stopped typing for 1 second.
 However, during this 1 second the user can write some characters but then erase them.
-For example, a user types “ab”, then adds “c”, then removes it “c” within the 1s interval, but you’ll still both “ab” in the resulting set `{ab, ab}`.
+For example, a user types `ab`, then adds `c`, then removes it `c` within the 1s interval, but you’ll still both `ab` in the resulting set `{ab, ab}`.

 By simply adding `distinctUntilChanged` we can prevent that: